Different types of target profiles in Azure Quantum

 statements in operations, allowing mid-circuit measurement.

-Create and run applications for Unrestricted target profile
+Create and run programs for Unrestricted target profile

 Unrestricted target profiles can run any program, meaning you can write Q# programs without functionality restrictions.
 Azure Quantum doesn't provide any target with this profile.
 However, you can run Unrestricted Q# programs on simulators provided by the QDK.